Uncharted 4: A Thief's End: Plot

 Elena rescues Nate, who reveals his past: as teenagers, he and Sam discovered that their mother, a historian named Cassandra Morgan, was researching Libertalia.
 The boys, after breaking into the house of the person associated with their mother and nearly being caught by police, decided to start new lives by changing their surname to Drake to honor their mother's theory about Francis Drake's descendants.
 In New Devon, Nate and Elena learn that Libertalia descended into conflict over the treasure, with the founders killing all the colonists.
 In-fighting between the founders began, until they were all poisoned by Avery and Tew.

-The group rescue Sam and convinces him to escape with them, but he soon decides to pursue the treasure.
+The group rescue Sam and convinces him to escape with them, but he decides to pursue the treasure instead.
 Following Sam's trail, Nate finds Avery's treasure-laden ship in a cavern.
 Having collected a large amount of treasure, Nadine refuses to risk more of Avery's traps, but Rafe coerces her by bribing her men.
 Aboard the ship, Sam triggers a trap, starting a fire and pinning him beneath rubble.
 Nate confronts Rafe and Nadine in the ship hold, where the skeletons of Avery and Tew lie, having killed each other over the treasure.
 Fed up with Rafe's obsession, Nadine leaves him with Nate and Sam to die.
 Enraged, Rafe challenges Nate to a sword fight.
 Nate cuts a rope attached to a bundle of treasure, causing it to crush Rafe to death, and rescues Sam.
 The pair return to Sully's plane and the group escapes.

 Sam and Sully team up for a new job while Nate and Elena return home.
 Elena explains that Sam pocketed some of the gold and gave it to her.
 Realizing they both need adventure in their lives, she buys the salvage company for which Nate worked, installing Nate as the owner, and plans to revive her old exploration show.
 Years later, Nate and Elena have become successful salvagers and archaeologists.
 After their teenage daughter Cassie (Kaitlyn Dever) discovers relics from their adventures, Nate decides to tell her their story.